andynog/cosmocope/README.md

 ### Discovering projects

 This command will use the Github search API to fetch repositories that have the `cosmos-sdk` topic.
+The results will be sorted by the last updated date (commit), the most recent will show on top.

 **NOTE:** The list of projects returned is not a "curated" or "official" list of Cosmos projects.
 Anyone can tag their repository with the `cosmos-sdk` topic.
 The intention is to use this tool for "discoverability" only.
 For an official list of Cosmos SDK projects please check the official [Cosmos Network Ecosystem](https://cosmos.network/ecosystem) website.

 ```shell
 $ cosmocope discover projects --help